catberry/catberry/docs/index.md

 `form-submit` or `form_submit` or `FORM_SUBMIT` or `formSubmit`or `FormSubmit`
 will be sent by any component this method will be called

+Please, keep in mind that stores are isomorphic and they are executing from both server and client-side environments.
+Therefore you can not use environment-specific global objects and functions like `window`, `process` or DOM methods.

 ##Store Context
 Every store always has a context.
 Catberry sets the property `$context` to every instance of each store.
 It has following properties and methods.